Undergraduate Programs

 Job-Ready Graduates

 Nearly every industry in every sector has a place for electrical and computer engineers, and constant advancements in technology keep them in demand.
-UA ECE graduates are working at companies such as Raytheon, Intel, IBM, Qualcomm, Motorola, Microsoft, Honeywell, Texas Instruments, GM, Agilent, NASA, Boeing and Pixar.
+U of A ECE graduates are working at companies such as Raytheon, Intel, IBM, Qualcomm, Motorola, Microsoft, Honeywell, Texas Instruments, GM, Agilent, NASA, Boeing and Pixar.

 Rankings